AlexaCRM/alexacrm.github.io/datapress/getting-started.md

 define('ICDS_FORM_AUTH_KEY', 'ny%:T/j@I>/sMm8Unyi{+~oS/]PQKp3ZXIXb/)iLU|V]Q7gh^e4!fmka3xz[zpgN');
 ```

 To generate a suitable key you can use an online generator provided by Wordpress at https://api.wordpress.org/secret-key/1.0/.
-If you generate key this way you should save this key (go to Dataverse Integration -> Status tab -> at the end of the page Advanced Settings, paste the key here, one of key - ICDS_AUTH_KEY, when you reload link and get key one more time - ICDS_FORM_AUTH_KEY).
+If you generate key this way you should save this key (go to Dataverse Integration -> Settings tab -> at the end of the page Advanced Settings, paste the key here, one of key - ICDS_AUTH_KEY, when you reload link and get key one more time - ICDS_FORM_AUTH_KEY).

 ## Connect the plugin